deanrad/rxfx/service/README.md

 # Concurrency Modes

-Race conditions are terrible losses of productivity which are easily prevented when code is set to run in the correct Concurrency Mode for its use case.
+Race conditions are easily prevented when code is set to run in the correct Concurrency Mode for its use case.
 With 𝗥𝘅𝑓𝑥, its easily named and tested modes (which use RxJS operators underneath) allow you to keep your code readable, and you can eliminate race conditions in a 1-line code diff.

 The modes, pictorially represented here with use cases and descriptions, are utilized just by calling `createService`, `createQueueingService`, `createSwitchingService`, or `createBlockingService` accordingly.
 Your effect stays the same, only the concurrency is different.